c-justin/Google_Data_Analytics_Capstone_Cyclistic_Case/README.md

 SQL Query: [Data Cleaning](https://github.com/c-justin/Google_Data_Analytics_Capstone_Cyclistic_Case/blob/main/2.%20Data%20Cleaning)

 Cleaning Criteria
-1. Remove all rows with any null values and trip durations less than or equal to 1 minute
+1. Added 3 columns: ride_length_minutes, day_of_week and month
-2. Added 3 columns, ride_length_minutes, day_of_week and month
+2. Remove all rows with any null values and trip durations less than or equal to 1 minute

 A total of 1,375,756 observations were removed.